 Asheley R. Landrum is an assistant professor at Texas Tech University.
 Her research examines the development of mechanisms behind trust and social learning, bridging work from educational, social, cognitive, and development psychology as well as communication research and public policy.
 Her work has appeared in journals such as Trends in Cognitive Sciences, Developmental Science, and Cognition.
 Learn more about Asheley here.

 Melissa Jacquart is a postdoctoral researcher in the Philosophy Department.
 Her main areas of research are in history and philosophy of science, with a focus on philosophy of astrophysics, and the nature of scientific models and theories.
 She is also interested in how philosophy of science can contribute to public understanding of science, and science education.
 Learn more about Melissa here.

 Karen Kovaka is a graduate student in Philosophy.
 Her research areas are philosophy of biology, philosophy of science, and environmental ethics and policy.
 In the philosophy of biology, she is interested in the foundational concepts and processes of evolution, particularly in debates about the concepts of inheritance and biological individuality.
 She also studies the interface between science, science policy, and public understanding of science, including how public opinion about environmental issues such as climate change may be sensitive to widespread misconceptions about the nature of science.
 Learn more about Karen here.

-Emlen Metz is a 5th year doctoral student in psychology working with Jon Baron and Angela Duckworth on the development of actively open-minded thinking in adolescents, with a focus on how teens think about conflicting ideas.
-She is interested in how people use multiple frameworks of explanation and evidence for deciding what to believe and how to live, and wants to develop tools to help people manage their multiple frameworks more effectively.
-Public conceptions of evolution offer a particularly compelling case study of conflict between two frameworks of explanation that offer two different origin stories, Creation and Natural Selection.
-In hopes of better understanding the similarities and differences between lay, scientific, and philosophical epistemic frameworks, she is also pursuing a concurrent Masters in philosophy.
+Emlen Metz recently completed a PhD in psychology at Penn and is currently a post doc at UC Berkeley working on scientific thinking and science education with physicist and Nobel Laureate Saul Perlmutter.
+She is interested in how people use multiple frameworks of explanation and evidence for deciding what to believe, and wants to develop tools to improve epistemological reasoning.
+Public conceptions of the origins of species offer a particularly compelling case study of conflict between two epistemic frameworks (religion and science) which offer two competing explanations (creation vs. natural selection).
+In hopes of better understanding the similarities and differences between lay, scientific, and philosophical epistemic frameworks, she is also pursuing a Masters in philosophy.